deltachat/sql.rs

 /// Executes a query which is expected to return one row and one

 /// column.
-If the query does not return a value or returns SQL
+If the query does not return any rows, returns `Ok(None)`.

 pub async fn query_get_value<T>(